"Perfect" - American Songwriter

 "Splendid.
 Tender and moving" - The Telegraph

-The winner of 10 International Songwriting Competition awards, Ben has recently been spotted singing with Ringo Starr, Ryan Adams (The Dark feat.
+The winner of 10 International Songwriting Competition awards, Ben has worked with Ringo Starr, Ryan Adams (The Dark feat.
 Ryan Adams) Lucinda Williams, Alejandro Escovedo, Sara Watkins and Dan Wilson (Adele) among others.
 He also collaborated with Austin, Texas roots sweetheart Carrie Rodriguez, on the duets album We Still Love Our Country; a subtle collection of country standards and sprightly originals that enjoyed radio success in the States, Europe and the UK.

-Ben has said, "I'm mostly interested in beauty and soul, and the feeling in songs.
-I want to make songs that feel beautiful, and touch our soul - that remind us who we are, where we've come from, and call us into a beautiful and joyful life from that place."
+Ben has written, "I'm mostly interested in beauty and soul.
+I want to make beautiful songs that resonate deeply in my soul, that remind me I'm alive and call me into a truer and more vibrant life from that place."

 In early 2016 Ben was blindsided by an acute battle with Lyme Disease (read more).
-After three devastating years and a deep healing journey, he has overcome and is returning to the stage and studio re-born, with new music in his soul and a deep energy and awareness that promises magnificent things to come.
+After three devastating years and a deep healing journey, he is overcoming and returning to the stage and studio, with new music in his soul and a deep energy and awareness that promises magnificent things to come.

 "Songs and voice that sit comfortably between Jeff Tweedy and Ryan Adams" - Paste Magazine

 “Stay home tonight, don’t do what you’re supposed to do.
 Give your heart a shelter, wait until the words are true “

 “What do we have, that we have not been given? / What do we have, that we can hold on to? / All of this life, is gift that we’re living / All of this love, was given to you”